 This is a 1.5-mile segment of critically eroded beach on southern Jupiter Island in Palm Beach County.
 It includes the communities of Tequesta and Jupiter Inlet Colony.
 A dune restoration project was completed within the boundaries of Coral Cove Park in 1989.
 Another dune restoration project was completed in Coral Cove Park (R5-R7.6) in 1993, using sand trucked to the site from an upland source.
-Armoring has been constructed along private development in Tequesta.
+Discrete segments of armoring have been constructed along private developments in Tequesta.
 This area was severely impacted by Hurricanes Frances and Jeanne in 2004.
-Following the 2004 hurricane season, emergency protective berms were constructed in 2005 using funds from FEMA and again in 2012 using state and local funds after the passage of Hurricane Sandy.
-A dune restoration project was completed in 2014 placing approximately 25,926 cy of material on the dune.
-The next dune project is scheduled for 2018/2019.
+Following the 2004 hurricane season, emergency protective berms were constructed in 2005 using funds from FEMA, and again in 2012 using state and local funds after the passage of Hurricane Sandy.
+Additional dune restoration were completed in 2014 and 2022, with approximately 25,900 cy and 42,160 of upland sand on the dune.
+Due to significant erosion from waves generated by Hurricane Nicole, an emergency dune restoration was completed in 2023, with approximately 36,000 cy of sand placement.